andrew-johnson-4/L1Pearls/normalize_kindof.md

 ## Kinding Instruction Set (CISC)

-This instruction set is quite confusing to use directly.
+The RISC instruction set is quite confusing to use directly.
 Therefore we have additional aliases for common combinations of instructions.

 ```lsts
 ...
 TBD ...